 Training, of course, is the most crucial component of preparing for a powerlifting meet.
 Although I have always primarily done strength training sessions, I certainly had to switch the gears to build strength.

 What’s this mean?
 No cardio. (woohoo!)
-I mean you won’t catch me running on a good day but there no space for HIIT workouts or treadmill sprints leading up to a meet, only strength focused programs where the weight has gotten consistently heavier.
+I mean you won’t catch me running on a good day but there is no space for HIIT workouts or treadmill sprints leading up to a meet, only strength-focused programs where the weight has gotten consistently heavier.

 This all began several months ago when one of my favourite female fitness influencers released a new program designed to build strength called Uplifted, and I wanted in!